The Wild Animal Sanctuary is managed by a team of dedicated professionals, each bringing their own unique talents to make life better for the animals…

 The Wild Animal Sanctuary is governed by a Board of Directors, which meets quarterly.
 Current filled Board Positions are held by:

 Judy Wilson, Chair - Independant - current Term 1/2012-1/2014

 Judy is a Purchasing Supervisor for Staples, where she is a Senior Buyer for National Accounts.
 She has served on the Board for five years, and as Chair since 2008.
-She has been the Volunteer Coordinator for The Wild Animal Sanctuary for over six years, and in this capacity manages hundreds of volunteers and conducts regular orientations and training for new Volunteers.
-Judy is a member of the Sanctuary’s Speakers Bureau, and regularly makes presentations on the Sanctuary’s behalf.
+She was the Volunteer Coordinator for The Wild Animal Sanctuary for over eight years, and in that capacity managed hundreds of volunteers and conducted regular orientations and training for new Volunteers.
+Judy continues to help the Sanctuary through her role as Board Chair, as well as being a member of the Sanctuary’s volunteer Speakers Bureau - regularly making presentations on the Sanctuary’s behalf.
 Judy attended the University of Las Vegas, and the University of Colorado, where she majored in anthropology. (to top)

 George Ellis – Independant - current Term 1/2012-1/2014

 George is a supervisor for the Public Works Department in Boulder, CO, specializing in construction and carpentry, where he has acquired numerous advanced certifications.
 George has been heavily involved in The Wild Animal Sanctuary since its inception in 1980, with animal care and rescues, as well as in the construction of animal housing, rescue/transport cages, large animal enclosures, habitats and visitor infrastructure and large observation decks.
 Throughout the Sanctuary’s growth and evolution, George has been a stalwart presence in saving captive wildlife. (to top)

 Dr. Ashley Watson – Independant - current Term 1/2013-1/2015